albertodebortoli/Stateful/README.md

 ## Example

-- define the events and states you need.
+- define the events and statuses you need.
 E.g.:

 ```swift
 enum EventType: String {